Kansas City Royals minor league players: Dennis Colleran

-Dennis Patrick Colleran (born August 20, 2003) is an American baseball pitcher in the Kansas City Royals organization.
+Dennis Patrick Colleran Jr. (born August 20, 2003) is an American baseball pitcher in the Kansas City Royals organization.

 Colleran attended North Attleborough High School in North Attleborough, Massachusetts.
 He played college baseball at Northeastern University for the Huskies.

-As a freshman for the Huskies in 2022, Colleran appeared in 15 games and pitched to a 0-1 record and 4.50 ERA with 24 strikeouts over 22 innings before undergoing Tommy John surgery, forcing him to miss the entirety of the 2023 season.
+As a freshman for the Huskies in 2022, Colleran appeared in 15 games and pitched to a 0–1 record and 4.50 ERA with 24 strikeouts over 22 innings before undergoing Tommy John surgery, forcing him to miss the entirety of the 2023 season.
 He returned to the mound during the summer of 2023, and played collegiate summer baseball with both the Hyannis Harbor Hawks of the Cape Cod Baseball League and the Worcester Bravehearts of the Futures Collegiate Baseball League.
-In 2024, he appeared in twenty games for the Huskies and went 1-2 with a 7.97 ERA and 46 strikeouts over 40 2/3 innings.
+In 2024, he appeared in twenty games for the Huskies and went 1–2 with a 7.97 ERA and 46 strikeouts over 40 2/3 innings.
 After the season, he participated in the MLB Draft Combine at Chase Field.

 Colleran was selected by the Kansas City Royals in the seventh round of the 2024 Major League Baseball draft.
 He made his professional debut in 2025 with the Columbia Fireflies and was promoted to the Quad Cities River Bandits and Northwest Arkansas Naturals during the season.
+Over 44 relief appearances between the three teams, Colleran went 9–0 with a 2.85 ERA and 72 strikeouts over 66 1/3 innings.
 He was assigned to play in the Arizona Fall League with the Surprise Saguaros after the season.
+Colleran returned to Northwest Arkansas for the 2026 season and had a 3-1 record, a 7.52 ERA, 51 strikeouts and 48 walks over 52 2/3 innings.